QSL VIA G3SWH ONLY. IRCs are NOT accepted (sorry).

 For log searches and full QSL information, please visit the 5R8SV page on the G3SWH web site.

 My QTH is in a dense, urban area, and there is high background electrical noise, so much so that the sound of frying bacon now makes me reach reflexively for the noise blanker.
 Between that and trying to pick call signs out of pile ups, I may have difficulty hearing what should be a reasonably strong signal.
-This may explain why I seem to have difficulty copying a signal but then give it a pretty good RST.
+This may explain why I seem to have difficulty copying a signal but then give it a pretty good strength in terms of RST.

 My general goal in operating is to work everyone that I can.
 Often, I work split.
 If I say "up 1", I mean literally up one khz.
 If I say "up" and don't specify the offset, it means that I'm hearing a bunch of stations and am encouraging some spreading.
 If I'm not working split, I appreciate it if stations spread themselves out a bit -- I do twist the RIT and often can hear the stations at either edge of the pack better than those in the center.
 Thanks!